 WHAT YOU WILL LEARN

-- An enhanced understanding of the requirements of FSMA Preventive Controls for Human Food and how these requirements apply to your organization and food sector.
+- An enhanced understanding of the requirements of Current Good Manufacturing Practice, Hazard Analysis and Risk-based Preventive Controls for Human Food Rule (21 CFR 117) and how these requirements apply to your organization and food sector.

 - Criteria used to identify and implement specific preventive controls for your organization.

-- Process for identifying gaps within your operation between a GFSI approved scheme and FSMA requirements, and real-world techniques for addressing them.
+- Process for identifying gaps between a GFSI approved scheme and FSMA requirements and real-world techniques for addressing them.

 - 21 CFR 117 training requirements, expectations, and record-keeping strategies to ensure complete compliance.

-This course is offered nationwide at our training facilities, or we can bring it to your facility and train many associates at once for a reasonable price.
+This course is offered at our training facility in Orlando, Florida, or we can even come to your site if you want to train several associates.
 If you are interested in having us present a customized workshop specifically designed for your organization at your site, please call us at (407) 290-2754.

 |Location||Drury Inn and Suites|